 This video sets out criteria you should look for when choosing a tutor.

 Is the tutor trained to work with children with learning disabilities?

-.
+Suppose your child has a learning disability, such as dyslexia or attention deficit disorder (ADD).
+In that case, you need to find a tutor who specializes in helping children with similar issues, according to the National Center for Learning Disabilities.
 These disabilities require a set of coping mechanisms to help a child overcome the deficit.
-Tutors should have a bag of tricks to use to help these children stay focused during tutoring sessions, as well as tools the child can use to make learning easier and more successful.
+Tutors should have a bag of tricks to use to help these children stay focused during tutoring sessions, as well as tools the child can use to make learning more accessible and more successful.

-Is test preparation the largest obstacle my child faces?
+Is test preparation the most significant obstacle my child faces?

 Some children do just fine academically – until the test is handed out to them.
 These students freeze up in a testing environment for a variety of reasons.
-If your child appears to suffer from test anxiety or consistently performs poorly on tests even after learning the material, you need to find a tutor specifically trained for this problem.
+Suppose your child appears to suffer from test anxiety or consistently performs poorly on tests even after learning the material.
+In that case, you need to find a trained tutor for this problem.
 Tutors can give students a series of strategies to use at test time to minimize anxiety and recall important facts.